yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 -  Monitor Third party Applications
 - Collect Metrics

-By following the steps outlined in this blog, you should now have a fully functional Prometheus setup that is capable of collecting and visualizing metrics from your infrastructure.
+By following the steps outlined in this article, you should now have a fully functional Prometheus setup that is capable of collecting and visualizing metrics from your infrastructure.
+Well done!

 # Synopsis